peterphitran/Contribution/README.md

 1. Open the Schema Contracts page source at the base commit: https://github.com/graphql-hive/docs/blob/8903d44/packages/documentation/content/docs/schema-registry/contracts.mdx (or check out `main` at `8903d44` locally and open `packages/documentation/content/docs/schema-registry/contracts.mdx`).
 2. Locate the `## Serving a Contract Schema` section (around line 235).
-3. Read the section's only guidance — a single sentence: _"Point your Hive Gateway or Apollo Router instance to the supergraph of the contract schema:"_ — followed by the contract supergraph endpoint URL pattern.
+3. Read the section's only guidance, a single sentence (_"Point your Hive Gateway or Apollo Router instance to the supergraph of the contract schema:"_) followed by the contract supergraph endpoint URL pattern.
 4. **Observed result:** Hive Router is not mentioned anywhere in the section, and there are no per-integration configuration examples (no copy-paste setup for Hive Gateway, Hive Router, or Apollo Router).
 5. **Cross-check:** Confirm Hive Router *is* documented for the regular (non-contract) supergraph at `/docs/router/supergraph`, which shows the omission is specific to the contracts page.
 (Equivalently, the published page https://the-guild.dev/graphql/hive/docs/schema-registry/contracts#serving-a-contract-schema referenced only Hive Gateway / Apollo Router, as noted in the issue.)